jempico/realtime_chat_socketio/readme.md

 - [x] Authenticate users with Google Token (google-auth-library).
 - [x] Using Socket.io to create web sockets.
 - [x] Using MongoDB and Mongoose for schema validation.
+- [x] Set up a  MongoDB Atlas cluster.
 - [x] Server Side Rendering with EJS template engine to inject dynamic content into the html.
-- [x] Using Socket.io to create web sockets

 <p align="right">(<a href="#top">back to top</a>)</p>